 Yvonne Rogers is the director of the Interaction Centre at UCL (UCLIC), and a deputy head of the Computer Science department.
 She is interested in how technology transforms what it means to be human.
 Much of her work is situated in the wild - concerned with informing, building and evaluating novel user experiences through creating and assembling a diversity of technologies (e.g. tangibles, AR, IoT) that augment everyday, learning, community engagement and collaborative work activities.
 She has been instrumental in promulgating new theories (e.g., external cognition), alternative methodologies (e.g., in the wild studies) and far-reaching research agendas (e.g., “Being Human: HCI in 2020” manifesto), and has pioneered an approach to innovation and ubiquitous learning.
 She has also published over 300 articles, including two monographs “HCI Theory: Classical, Modern and Contemporary” and "Research in the Wild".
 She is a fellow of the ACM, BCS and the ACM CHI Academy.

-Steve Benford (University of Nottingham)
+A keynote by Steve Benford (University of Nottingham)

 Steve is a Professor in the Mixed Reality Lab at the University of Nottingham where he leads the 'Smart Products' beacon and directs the Horizon ‘Creating Our Lives in Data' Centre for Doctoral Training.
 He previously held an EPSRC Dream Fellowship, has been a Visiting Professor at the BBC and was elected to the CHI Academy in 2012.